klebgenomics/Kaptive-Web/README.md

 Lists of papers describing each of the individual _A. baumannii_ reference loci can be found [here](https://github.com/katholt/Kaptive/tree/master/extras).
 Likewise, you can read more about the _Acinetobacter baunannii_ K and OC locus databases on the [Kaptive wiki!](https://github.com/katholt/Kaptive/wiki/Databases-distributed-with-Kaptive#acinetobacter-baunannii-k-and-oc-locus-databases)

+#### _Vibrio parahaemolyticus_ K and locus databases

+This is a third-party database developed and maintainted by [Aldert Zomer](https://www.uu.nl/staff/ALZomer).

+The databases are housed in [this repository](https://github.com/aldertzomer/vibrio_parahaemolyticus_genomoserotyping) and described in [this preprint](https://www.biorxiv.org/content/10.1101/2021.07.06.451262v2).

 ## FAQs